-Туре I/0 Description Trigger In Input On falling edge, exposure will start.
-If in ExposureActive mode, exposure will stop at next rising edge.
-This is selectable only through the TriggerSource register.
-Trigger Out Output ${\tt Outputs} \ {\tt a} \ {\tt falling} \ {\tt edge} \ {\tt at the start} \ {\tt of every} \ {\tt exposure}. \ {\tt Active \ only} \ {\tt in \ 'TriggerModeOff'}$ Software Trigger Out Output Outputs a rising edge when a software trigger is received from the frame grabber.
+Туре 1/0 Description Trigger In Input On falling edge, exposure will start, selectable through the TriggerSource register.
+Trigger Out Output Outputs a falling edge at the start of every exposure.
+Active only in TriggerMode=Off Software Trigger Out Output Outputs a rising edge when a software trigger is received from the frame grabber.
 Strobe Output Waveform that represents the frame rate and exposure time of each frame.
 Exposure start happens on the falling edge, exposure end happens on the rising edge.
 Falling edge to falling edge represents the frame rate.
 Event Input If 0V, the event flag in the timestamp metadata will be TRUE.
-User In Input If 3.3V, 'UserInputStatus' register = TRUE.
+User In Input If 3.3V, UserInputStatus register = TRUE.
 If 0V, register = FALSE.
 User Out Output If 'UserOutputSet' register = Low, output = 0V.
 If register = High, output = 3.3V Ready Output If 3.3V, stream is inactive.
 If 0V, stream is active.
 Memgate Input If 3.3V, allow streaming.
 If 0V, pause streaming.
 Timecode In Input IRIG-B (modulated or unmodulated) input Timecode Out Output IRIG-B unmodulated output